tcyang-md/CS50-Projects/README.md

 # CS50 Projects :computer:
-CS50 is Harvard University's introduction to computer science and the art of programming.
+CS50 is Harvard University's introduction to computer science.
 An entry-level course taught by David J. Malan, CS50 teaches students how to think algorithmically and solve problems efficiently.
 Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development.
 Languages include C, Python, SQL, and JavaScript plus CSS and HTML.
 Problem sets are inspired by real-world domains of biology, cryptography, finance, forensics, and gaming.

 I completed the course over the course of about a month and a half and here are some of the projects that I've finished.